Transcription (linguistics): CA (conversation analysis)

-Arguably the first system of its kind, originally sketched in (Sacks et al. 1978), later adapted for the use in computer readable corpora as CA-CHAT by (MacWhinney 2000).
+Arguably the first system of its kind, originally sketched in (Sacks et al. 1978), later adapted for use in computer readable corpora as CA-CHAT by (MacWhinney 2000).
 The field of Conversation Analysis itself includes a number of distinct approaches to transcription and sets of transcription conventions.
 These include, among others, Jefferson Notation.
 To analyze conversation, recorded data is typically transcribed into a written form that is agreeable to analysts.
 There are two common approaches.
 The first, called narrow transcription, captures the details of conversational interaction such as which particular words are stressed, which words are spoken with increased loudness, points at which the turns-at-talk overlap, how particular words are articulated, and so on.
 If such detail is less important, perhaps because the analyst is more concerned with the overall gross structure of the conversation or the relative distribution of turns-at-talk amongst the participants, then a second type of transcription known as broad transcription may be sufficient (Williamson, 2009).